Skip to main content

 This detail is a cornerstone of the regulation; it shifts the focus from a punitive measure against a health status to an incentive for engaging in a health-promoting activity.

 This structure attempts to balance an employer’s interest in promoting a healthier workforce and managing healthcare costs with an individual’s personal health journey.
-The experience of facing a potential surcharge is therefore an invitation to understand both the external rules of the and the internal, biological rules that govern your body’s relationship with nicotine.
+The experience of facing a potential surcharge is therefore an invitation to understand both the external rules of the wellness program and the internal, biological rules that govern your body’s relationship with nicotine.
 The path forward involves navigating these interconnected systems.

 The Legal Framework of Wellness Programs